Lorsch Named NIGMS Director

 Lorsch is the author of more than 80 peer-reviewed research articles, book chapters, and other papers.
 He has also been the editor of six volumes of Methods in Enzymology and has been a reviewer for numerous scientific journals.
 He is the author on two awarded U.S. patents.
 His honors include six teaching awards from Johns Hopkins.

-Lorsch's other activities have included membership on the American Society for Biochemistry and Molecular Biology's mentoring committee, the RNA Society's board of directors, and NIH review committees.
+Prior to joining NIH, Lorsch's other activities included membership on the American Society for Biochemistry and Molecular Biology's mentoring committee, the RNA Society's board of directors, and NIH review committees.

-Since joining NIH, he has taken on several leadership roles, including serving as a co-chair of the NIH Scientific Data Council and the Extramural Activities Working Group, and the NIH UNITE-E committee; and as a member of the Administrative Data Council.
+At NIH, he has taken on a number of leadership roles, including serving as a co-chair of the NIH Scientific Data Council, Extramural Activities Working Group, and the NIH UNITE-E committee; and as a member of the Administrative Data Council and the Scientific Management Review Board.